maoyuans/chronicles-of-terre/history/Mineral.md

 # Minerals of Terre

-## Types of Metals
+## Types of Minerals

-**Mundane metals** are non-magical materials that do not possess much characteristics beyond their physical form.
+**Mundane minerals** are non-magical materials that do not possess much characteristics beyond their physical form.

-**Innate metals** are generally considered non-magical, but possesses magical-like, or borderline magical natural abilities.
+**Innate minerals** are generally considered non-magical, but possesses magical-like, or borderline magical natural abilities.

-**Magical metals** are minerals infused with latent energy, whose abilities are generally more powerful, but can also be hindered by anti-magical means.
+**Magical minerals** are minerals infused with latent energy, whose abilities are generally more powerful, but can also be hindered by anti-magical means.

 ## Traditional Metals